Penske Racing

 Blaney established a new single-season career high with three wins in 2021 as he advanced to the Round of 8 in the NASCAR Playoffs for the second time in his career.
 An early-season victory at Atlanta Motor Speedway locked Blaney and the No. 12 Ford team into the Playoffs and they continued to produce with wins at Michigan International Speedway and Daytona International Speedway to close out the regular season.
 In addition to the race victories, Blaney and the team delivered consistently strong results throughout the year as the third-generation racer posted a career-best 20 top-10 finishes.

-Blaney has a wide variety of interests outside of the racetrack.
-His hobbies include anything related to Star Wars, basketball, Ohio State football, music and spending time with his dog Sturgill.
-He works on several initiatives with the Ryan Blaney Family Foundation to raise awareness and funding for brain health causes with a focus on Alzheimer's Disease and concussions.
+Away from the racetrack, Blaney works on several initiatives with the Ryan Blaney Family Foundation to raise awareness and funding for brain health causes with a focus on Alzheimer's Disease and concussions.
 Blaney has also become an avid golfer, playing regularly with Team Penske INDYCAR driver Scott McLaughlin.

 Blaney Key Accomplishments: